What is the purpose of a hop contract? Why should I contract my hops?

 You can locate a sales map for all of our regional representatives by visiting the Know Your Sales Team website page.

 Is there a minimum order quantity for hop contacts?

 $3,000 is our minimum contract value.
 While this can seem large to someone just starting out, the total value can be spread across multiple years, varieties and pack sizes.
 We are able to contract hops in any multiple of our standard packaging sizes (ie: 11# or 44# pellets, 11# mini bales, ¼ bales, ½ bales, full bales, etc).

 Do you have a price and availability list?

 Yes.
-Hopunion publishes this information on an annual basis, however, due to the nature of agricultural commodities, price and availability are subject to change.
+Hopunion publishes an annual price list, however, due to the nature of agricultural commodities, availability is subject to change.
 Please contact your regional Hopunion sales representative or one of our knowledgeable sales coordinators at 1-800-952-4873 to obtain the most current listing.

 Do you offer hop samples to homebrewers?